La La Land: Plot

-During the band's first tour, Seb and Mia have an argument; she accuses him of abandoning his dreams, while he claims that she liked him more when he was unsuccessful.
-Two weeks later, Seb misses Mia's play due to a photoshoot he had forgotten about.
-The play does not go as well as planned; few people attend, and Mia overhears dismissive comments about her performance.
-Unable to forgive him for missing her play, Mia breaks up with Seb and moves back to her hometown of Boulder City, Nevada.
+During the band's first tour, Seb and Mia argue: she accuses him of abandoning his dreams, while he claims that she liked him more when he was unsuccessful because it made her feel better about herself.
+Two weeks later, Seb misses Mia's play because of a photoshoot he had forgotten about.
+The play fails, very few people attend, and Mia overhears dismissive comments about her performance.
+Unable to forgive him for missing her play and their previous argument, Mia returns to her hometown of Boulder City, Nevada.

-Seb receives a phone call from a prominent casting director who attended Mia's play and invites her to audition for an upcoming film.
-He drives to Boulder City and persuades her to attend.
-During the audition, Mia is asked simply to tell a story.
-In response, she sings about how her aunt, a former stage actress who eventually died from alcoholism, inspired her to chase her dreams.
-Seb, confident the audition was a success, encourages her to devote herself to acting.
+Seb receives a phone call from a prominent casting director who attended Mia's play, inviting her to audition for an upcoming film.
+Knowing that this could be her big break, he drives in a hurry to Boulder City and finds her house since he remembered that she lived across the street from the library, where she fell in love with acting.
+Seb persuades her to attend, and she reluctantly agrees to go.

+During the audition the next day, Mia is asked to tell a story.
+In response, she sings about how her aunt, a one-time stage actress who eventually died from alcoholism, inspired her to chase her dreams ("Audition (The Fools Who Dream)").
+Confident the audition was a success, Seb encourages Mia to devote herself to acting.
+The two then recognize that they will always love each other despite what may come for their relationship.

-Five years later, Mia is a famous actress and married to another man, with whom she has a daughter.
-One night, the couple stumble upon a jazz bar.
+Five years later, Mia is living a happy life as a successful actress and married to a different man, with whom she has a daughter.
+That night, the couple stumble upon a jazz bar.
 Recognizing the logo she had once designed, Mia realizes that Seb has opened his own jazz club.
-When he notices Mia in the crowd, Seb begins to play their love theme on the piano.
-A dream sequence unfolds in which the two imagine what might have been had their relationship thrived along with their careers.
-Seb and Mia acknowledge each other with a silent exchange of smiles before she leaves.
+Seb notices Mia in the crowd and begins to play their love theme on the piano.
+The two imagine what their happy life together would have been ("Epilogue") had their relationship thrived along with their careers, then acknowledge each other with a silent exchange of smiles and go their separate ways.